jjvanzon/JJs-Reference-Architecture/apis.md

 Particular surprizes might emerge when using inheritance in your entity model at least while working with `NHibernate`.
 The main advance is to avoid inheritance at all in the entity models if you can.

+When retrieving an entity through ORM, it is likely it will not return an instance of your entity type, but an instance of a type derived from your entity type, a so called ***proxy***.
+This proxy adds to your entity type a sort of connectedness to the database.

 When you retrieved an entity from `HNibernate` that has inheritance, using the base type it returns a proxy of the base type instead of a proxy of the derived type, which makes reference comparisons between base proxies and derived class proxies fail.

-`< TODO: What is unproxy'ing?  >`

 You can then *unproxy* both and it will return the underlying object, which is indeed of the derived class, upon which reference comparison succeeds.